U.S. DEPARTMENT OF HOMELAND SECURITY

 Relevant areas for technical research include:

-1. Technical Mission Area 1 (TMA 1): In general, the NTNF community is interested in advancements in the analysis and characterization of nuclear and other radioactive materials.
-Of particular importance are innovations in the speed, accuracy, and precision of determining the physical, chemical, isotopic, micro-structural, and/or morphological properties of materials.
-The U.S. Government is primarily seeking significant developments in the quantification of micro-structural and morphological measurements of bulk uranium and plutonium materials in both oxide and metal forms.
+1. Technical Mission Area 1 (TMA 1): In general, the nuclear forensics community is interested in advancements in the analysis and characterization of nuclear and/or radioactive materials.
+Of particular importance, in priority order, are innovations in the accuracy, precision, and speed of determining the physical, chemical, isotopic, radiological, micro-structural, and/or morphological properties of materials.

 2. Technical Mission Area 2 (TMA 2): Following the detonation of a nuclear device, solid debris samples to be analyzed are expected to contain trace-level quantities of nuclear materials combined with material from the immediate environment around the detonation site, which may have been activated and is assumed to have been vaporized and re-condensed.
 As such, debris for dissolution is expected to have formed at high temperatures and contain silicates and other hard-to-dissolve materials.
 Solid fallout debris is typically in a glassy matrix containing parts per million (ppm) quantities of plutonium or uranium with radioactive fission products.
 Improvements are sought in the characterization and analysis of nuclear and non-nuclear constituents within these nuclear and post-detonation debris materials, including those present in trace quantities.